-Our program provides voluntary opportunities for students to participate in restorative justice when they have engaged in behavior that violates the Conduct Code, laws, and/or community standards.
+Our program provides an opportunity for students to participate in restorative justice when they have engaged in behavior that violates the Conduct Code, laws, and/or community standards.

 Through facilitated dialogue, participants share their thoughts, feelings, and experiences about the incident.
-They also identify the negative impacts that have occurred, and collectively agree on steps to move forward.
+They also identify impacted parties, the negative impacts that have occurred, and collectively agree on steps to move forward.

 What previous participants have shared: